Out of the Frozen Deep — V

 Is it known, or ever likely to be known, with any certainty, where and when Edward Couch died, and whether before or after his father?

 In 2020, the short answer to the question “Is it known where and when Edward Couch died” is “no”, and to the question “Is it ever likely to be known” is “perhaps”.
 As to whether he died before or after his father, it is impossible to be certain, but it seems unlikely that he was alive in January 1850, the date of his father’s death.
 In 1939, R J Cyriax, author of “Sir John Franklin’s Lost Arctic Expedition” thought that there was “little doubt” that none of the officers and men remained alive by the summer of 1849 — a year earlier than the last survival date suggested by John Rae in 1854.
 But given that the underlying evidence is the oral testimony of the Inuit people who did not measure time in European years, it is impossible to be certain.
+Even the most comprehensive review of the deaths and mortal remains of the expeditionaries, published in the Polar Record in 2018, attributes no certainty of identification or date of death to any of the found remains.

 The longer answers to these questions require a brief survey of events since 1859.